-Our New Myoskeletal Therapy™ Treating Trapped Nerves seminar will allow you to incorporate exciting and effective new myofascial deep tissue techniques, joint mobilisation and nerve flossing into your existing skill set.
-Learn techniques to treat the tissues involved in nerve tethering and utilising neural tensioning and flossing to untether nerves to relieve muscle guarding, alleviate pain and improve function.
+The Treating Trapped Nerves workshop, based on Erik Dalton’s Myoskeletal Alignment Techniques* will allow you to incorporate exciting and effective new myofascial deep tissue techniques, joint mobilisation and nerve flossing into your existing skill set.
+Learn techniques to treat the tissues involved in nerve tethering and how to use neural tensioning and flossing to untether nerves to relieve muscle guarding, alleviate pain and improve function.
 This nerve mobilizing aspect is often the missing key in therapy sessions that can quickly unlock chronic pain conditions.

-In our May Myoskeletal Weekend Seminar you will learn practical and effective approaches for finding and treating chronic cervical and pelvic dysfunctions that influence upper and lower limb neurological pain problems.
-Additionally, you’ll learn Neurological Tensioning and Neural-Flossing techniques to improve common neuropathies such as sciatica and thoracic outlet.
-Many of these neurological compressions can mimic sports injuries and repetitive strain conditions such as Golfers and Tennis elbow, carpal and tarsal tunnel, plantar fasciitis and shin splints.
+In this workshop, you will learn practical and effective approaches for finding and treating chronic cervical and pelvic dysfunctions that influence upper and lower limb neurological pain problems.
+More specifically, you’ll learn neurological tensioning and neural flossing techniques to improve common neuropathies such as sciatica and thoracic outlet.
+Many of these neurological compressions can mimic sports injuries and repetitive strain conditions such as golfers and tennis elbow, carpal and tarsal tunnel, plantar fasciitis and shin splints.

 Our goal is to enhance your skills, improve your results, and build your practice to a level of excellence that goes beyond the standard expectation of what can be achieved through bodywork.
 Be prepared for outstanding results, even with long standing chronic conditions!

-This visually stimulating seminar on Treating Trapped Nerves is based on Aubrey Gowing's assessment and treatment protocols with Erik Dalton’s techniques and Dr. Vladimir Janda’s famous Dysfunction theories.
-Therapists can quickly identify and treat common pain-producing conditions such as Thoracic outlet, tennis elbow, golfers elbow and carpal tunnel as well as sciatic pain, tarsal tunnel and Mortons neuroma symptoms.
-This seminar is specially designed for practicing bodyworkers.
+This visually stimulating workshop on Treating Trapped Nerves is based on Erik Dalton’s Myoskeletal Alignment Techniques*.
+Therapists can quickly identify and treat common pain-producing conditions such as thoracic outlet, tennis elbow, golfer’s elbow and carpal tunnel as well as sciatic pain, tarsal tunnel and Morton’s neuroma symptoms.
 These dynamic techniques will add value to your skill-set, speed up results, and increase referrals.

-This seminar includes techniques and treatment sequences for:
+This workshop includes techniques and treatment sequences for:

 Shoulder and arm: